ARAnextg/5G_prototype/docs/source/module_4_data_encoding/labs/Lab_1.rst

    BER = bitErrors / length(binaryMessage);
    fprintf('Bit Error Rate (BER) after decoding: %f\n', BER);

 .. note:: The effectiveness of LDPC codes in correcting errors is evident when comparing the number of bit errors before and after decoding.
 A significant reduction in errors demonstrates the robustness of LDPC codes against channel noise.
+The example LDPC codes that we've utilized in this lab is just an example and may result in a much higher BER than what you would typically see with actual hardware.